Deep-Symmetry/open-beat-control/README.md

 thus are unable to take advantage of the features of [Beat Link Trigger](https://github.com/Deep-Symmetry/beat-link-trigger#beat-link-trigger).

-To begin with, only a few features will be supported, but over time (and based on interest and requests) more will be added as practical approaches can be identified.
-The [Carabiner](https://github.com/brunchboy/carabiner#carabiner) integration currently provided by [beat-carabiner](https://github.com/Deep-Symmetry/beat-carabiner#beat-carabiner) is expected to be an early addition, and that project will turn into a library shared by both this project and Beat Link Trigger itself, to solve the problem of diverging features and stale code.
+To begin with, only a few features were supported, but over time (and based on interest and requests) more are being added when practical approaches can be identified.
+The [Carabiner](https://github.com/brunchboy/carabiner#carabiner) integration previously provided by [beat-carabiner](https://github.com/Deep-Symmetry/beat-carabiner#beat-carabiner) was an early addition, and that project has become a library shared by both this project and Beat Link Trigger itself, to solve the problem of diverging features and stale code.

 ### Why OSC?